EnigmaCurry/d.rymcg.tech/traefik/README.md

    VPN?` answer **N**.
 When you are asked `Do you want to run Traefik as a reverse proxy for an external VPN?` answer **Y**.

- * Check the log of the `traefik-wireguard-1` container of the VPN server.
-Inside are printed QR codes containing all of the certificate details.
-Scan the QR code with a smartphone barcode reader app, and copy the details into a temporary buffer in your workstation text exitor (or carefully copy them by hand from the phone screen).
-Once you tell `make config` that you want to run the vpn client, it will ask you to enter all of the same details found in the decoded client QR code, which are then permantely stored in the traefik .env file.
+ * Once you tell `make config` that you want to run the vpn client, it will ask you to enter all of the same details found in the output of the server's `make show-wireguard-peers`.
+The crednetials are then permantely stored in the traefik .env file.

  * When asked to `Enter the list of VPN service names that the client should reverse proxy`, you should enter a list of the names all of